publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch173/schIII/m__us_usc_t10_s2925.md

     (b)  __Annual Report Related to Operational Energy__  __.—__

-        (1) Simultaneous with the annual report required by subsection (a), the Secretary of Defense, acting through the Assistant Secretary of Defense for Operational Energy Plans and Programs, shall submit to the congressional defense committees a report on operational energy management and the implementation of the operational energy strategy established pursuant to [section 138c of this title][/us/usc/t10/s138c].
+        (1) Simultaneous with the annual report required by subsection (a), the Secretary of Defense, acting through the Assistant Secretary of Defense for Energy, Installations, and Environment, shall submit to the congressional defense committees a report on operational energy management and the implementation of the operational energy strategy established pursuant to section 138c  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title.

         (2)